bqi343/cp-notebook/Resources/Questions.md

 > What are the ways that you practice makes you so perfect about programming?

-Keep doing interesting problems (and stay organized??) idk
+idk

 > I find difficult to prepare for math and cp competitions together without neglecting school ...
 I know you obviously can't solve my problem, but I'd just like to have the advice of an expert like you and if you've ever been in my situation

-You shouldn't neglect school, but generally I've kept up with schoolwork and still had plenty of free time.
+Generally I've kept up with schoolwork and still had plenty of free time.

 > do you have a particular method to organize time well and manage everything (competitions, courses, homework ...)

 > Pls which calendar do u use to structure ur coding schedule.

-clist.by & workflowy & google calendar
+[clist.by](https://clist.by/) & workflowy & google calendar.
+[Notion](https://www.notion.so/) is good too.

 > Which site to practice on ?
 I want to concentrate only on one ...
 Which is better way of practice, doing questions topic wise ?
 Or sorting all the questions in ascending order and try to complete as many as possible ?

-I don’t know, try all of them and see what works for you ...
+idk, try all of them and see what works for you ...

 > What was your strategy considering you were preparing for IOI.

 Other than doing past IOI tasks, I didn't do anything specifically for IOI.
-If you're looking for olympiad problems see "Contests."

 ## Redirection